lammps/lammps/doc/src/Howto_bpm.rst

 ----------

-While LAMMPS has many untilites to create and delete bonds, the following are currently compatible with BPM bond styles:
+While LAMMPS has many utilities to create and delete bonds, *only* the following are currently compatible with BPM bond styles:

 * :doc:`create_bonds <create_bonds>`
 * :doc:`delete_bonds <delete_bonds>`